[Stakeholder] Openness for greater prosperity, innovation for a better future

 By Xi Jinping, President of the People's Republic of China

-This speech was originally delivered at the opening of the Boao Forum for the Asia Annual Conference 2018 on 10 April 2018.
+This speech was originally delivered at the opening ceremony of the Boao Forum for the Asia Annual Conference 2018 on 10 April 2018.

 Hainan today greets us with green mountains, blue ocean, gentle breeze and warm sunshine.